Scoliosis in young people is typically unsettling for its

 young patient, parent and West Des Moines chiropractic physician.

-Executive Chiropractic of Iowa talks with West Des Moines young people and their
+Executive Chiropractic of Iowa consults with West Des Moines young people and their

 families about scoliosis, its current state as well as its potential progress

 and monitoring.
 Executive Chiropractic of Iowa sees its role as that of member of the West Des Moines

 scoliosis healthcare team.